tomdionysus/foaas/README.md

 Will return content of the form 'Fascinating story, in what chapter do you shut the fuck up? - :from'.

+## /caniuse/:tool/:from

+Will return content of the form 'Can you use :tool?
+Fuck no! - :from'.

 # Alternative URLs

 - http://foaas.herokuapp.com